EnduranceCode/AndroidBasicsChallenge/README.md

 ### Calling Methods Practice

-The code written to practice ***Calling Methods*** is stored in the branch [study/calling-methods](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/calling-methods).
+The code written to practice ***Calling Methods*** is stored in the branch [study/calling-methods](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/calling-methods) of this repository.

 ### Inheriting Behavior Practice